 Stacy, a former high-performance gymnast, owns a gymnasium where she runs various introductory gymnastics classes.
-She enjoys watching the young boys and girls who come to her classes and experience the various gymnastics skills while developing their physical literacy.
-Her current group is all seven- and eightyear-olds, and today she's assessing their balance by having them walk forward from heel-to-toe.
+She enjoys watching the young participants who come to her classes and experience the various gymnastics skills while developing their physical literacy.
+Her current group is all seven- and eight-year-olds, and today she's observing their balance by having them walk forward from heel-to-toe.

-As Rudy steps up to the first pylon and begins walking heel-totoe toward the other pylon, he starts out tentatively and his first couple of steps are unbalanced and lack fluidity.
+As Rudy steps up to the first pylon and begins walking heel-to-toe toward the other pylon, he starts out tentatively and his first couple of steps are unbalanced and lack fluidity.
 However, as he gets moving, Rudy maintains balance and a composed body posture.